devicetree-org/devicetree-specification/source/introduction.rst

    SMP
        Symmetric multiprocessing.
-A computer architecture where two or more identical CPUs can execute the same task.
-Typically an SMP system executes a single operating system image.
+A computer architecture where two or more identical CPUs can share memory and IO and operate under a single operating system.

    SoC
        System on a chip.
 A single computer chip integrating one or more CPU